Formal schooling is over. Is it time for "the rubber to hit the road"?

 What else does a pastor do?
-Well, a holiness minister 1eads.
+Well, a minister in the holiness tradition leads a church.
 Listen to Paul's admonition in Ephesians 4:14: "We are no longer to be children tossed by the waves and whirled about by every fresh gust of teaching, dupes of crafty rogues and their deceitful schemes."

 Paul was writing these words as he sat in a prison.
 He had already made some trips which included time onboard a ship.
 Here, when Paul uses a nautical metaphor of gusty winds tossing boats around, we're reminded of his time spent at sea.

 Paul calls for the Church of Jesus Christ to act like more than a small sailboat bobbing along at the mercy of wind and wave.
 The minister of Jesus Christ is not to go scrambling wildly about in the rigging every time a fresh gust of wind comes blowing along.
 Instead , the pastor's hand is to exercise a steady hand on the tiller.

 The call to the minister is for stable leadership so that people can be led away from childish susceptibility and self-centeredness.